SEMINOLE YOUTH SOCCER

 Number of Players: There will be a maximum of 18 players on each team.
 Eleven players will be on the field at any given time.
 This means ten field players and one goalie.
 You must have at least nine players to play a game.
 Players from another team that are of age and registered in the league can play for a team that is short players.

 League Rules of Play:

 - All players will receive an equal amount of playing time, regardless of the player’s ability to make it to practice.

 - Games will be played using a size 5 ball that is supplied by the home team.

-- One coach from each team is allowed on the field during play.
-He/she will also serve as the referee.
+- One coach/referee from each team is required on the field during play.
+If the league is able to supply a volunteer referee, each team is required to supply a coach/volunteer to help with the offsides monitoring.
 The other coach or coaches are responsible for making sure that all players play an equal amount of time.
 No coaches or parents will be allowed behind the goals.

 - The first team listed on the schedule will be the visiting team and will start with the ball in the first half.
 Teams will switch sides at halftime, and the home team will kick off the second half.
 The ball can go in any direction at the kick off.

 - No tripping, hitting, pushing, or kicking allowed, and absolutely NO SLIDE TACKLING is allowed.